Fujifilm X-A5 vs Nikon D3200

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D3200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
+Both the X-A5 and the D3200 have been discontinued, but can regularly be found used on eBay.
+The D3200 was replaced by the Nikon D3300, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-A5 better than the Nikon D3200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/15p vs 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).